Kyriosity/read-write/README+/pencraft/README+/tech-authoring.md

 There are projects, products, and technologies that deserve the work of pen or brush.
 The quality of such work may be a decision factor Nr&nbsp;1 for usage/purchase of its subject: either attract or divert for good.

+The authoring seems deceptively easygoing:

+* TONGUe is the only tool sharpened in use,
+* drawing is KINDERGARTEN,
-WYSIWYG<sup>🔤</sup> of creative work won't produce compilation errors and is transparent to create square miles of wastepaper.
-However noble lines of words are much more sophisticated and painful than excellent code.
-And everybody will notice poor or mediocre style from the very first sight.
+WYSIWYG<sup>🔤</sup> of creative work won't produce compilation errors and is transparent to create square miles of 'pulp'.

+However noble lines of words come much more sophisticated and painful than excellent code.
+And a smart reader will notice poor or mediocre style from the very first sight.

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🔤</sup> <sub>What you see is what you get.</sub>